 (spectral classification, the HR diagram, stellar evolution).

 Observational Properties of Galaxies.

-After a review from PHYS 2151, you will learn more about general
+After an examination of our own Galaxy, you will learn more about general

 galaxy properties – morphologies, sizes, luminosities, surface